Mohit-Hasan/Task_Managment_CPP_Terminal_Based/README.md

 # Task_Managment_CPP_Terminal_Based

-This is a Task Managment basic project, based on terminal.
-Here I used C++ language and the main data structure as own created LinkedList.
-And some basic pre build data structure such as int, intArray, string etc.
+This is a Task Management basic project, based on terminal.
+Here I used C++ language and the main data structure as my own created LinkedList.
+And some basic pre-built data structures such as int, intArray, string etc.

 Here is a screenshot of output.